CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 #### Adding Custom View for Attachments

-We will create parametrized custom view that will return Attachments for selected Sales Order.
+We’ll create a parameterized custom view that returns the attachments for the selected Sales Order.

-1. Create new custom view in your Plugin Project named Attachments.customview.json.
+1. Create a new custom view in your Plugin Project and name it Attachments.customview.json

     Attachments.customview.json